Graphight/VS-PatternBuilder/documentation/ROADMAP.md

 ## Active
 - When given an asymmetrical hoizontal pattern the system still thinks the player is in the center
 - Validation is skipped for blocks with wildcards ('*') which means players can put garbage in there
+- No validation that TransitionUpLayer/TransitionDownLayer exist when terrain following is enabled
+- Sprinting down slopes will skip some transition layer placements (I spent way too long trying to fix this so gave up)

 ## Fixed
 - ~~When sprinting some placements are missed~~ - Fixed with 100ms tick rate and 0.6 block threshold